-The panel has had regard to all of the documentation before it, including the NMC bundle, your written reflective piece, several training certificates, a Medication Competency Assessment, updated PDP reports and positive references.
-It has taken account of the submissions made by Mr Webb on behalf of the NMC and submissions from Mr Shadenbury on your behalf.
+The panel has had regard to all of the documentation before it, including the NMC bundle, your written reflective pieces, several training certificates, a Medication Competency Assessment and a positive reference from your previous employer.
+It has taken account of the submissions made by Ms Ghotra on behalf of the NMC and submissions from Mr Shadenbury on your behalf.